 Fees: No monthly fee for the primary account or subaccounts.
 A one-time activation fee of $4.95 for the primary account which includes one free subaccount.
 Additional cards are $4.95 each.
 Direct deposits and bank transfers are free, but reload fees to add cash at can be up to $5.00 (at Mastercard rePower and Green Dot Reload @ the Register™ locations).
 Free signature transactions, but PIN transactions are $.99.
 No free ATM network–they cost $1.98 plus any ATM operator fees.

 What are Prepaid Debit Cards for Teens?

-Teen prepaid cards are largely the same as any prepaid debit card.
+Teen prepaid cards are largely the same as other cards in our best prepaid debit cards list.
 Teens can use the card for spending in the same way.
 But prepaid cards for teens are different in two primary ways.
 First, the card can be issued to and used by a minor (usually at least 13 years old).
 Most prepaid cards can’t.

 Second, a teen prepaid card is generally a “subaccount” of the primary card account.
 The primary account belongs to the parent.
 That gives parents control over funding the teen card and oversight of the spending.
 Teens still receive their own personalized card with its separate balance.
 They can use it for spending and ATM withdrawals the same as the primary card.
 But they’re limited to the balance in their subaccount.

 Teens have money.
 Teens spend money.
 Enter the choice.
 The good news is that parents and teens have several choices in managing money and spending.